 We’ve all seen those ads from eyeglass companies selling not only stylish prescription glasses but also the promise of 20/20 vision.
 This has led to the widely accepted notion that 20/20 is the best possible vision.
-After all, an eyewear company isn’t going to sell their products on the promise of worse vision.
+After all, an eyewear company isn’t going to sell its products on the promise of worse vision.

 Not only seen in ads, but eye doctors tend to pat patients on the back for 20/20 vision.
 We nod, accept the recognition and go on our way without actually asking what that means.
 If it’s a good thing, it’s a good thing, right?

 So, what does 20/20 vision really mean, and does it actually represent good vision?
 You’ll agree that hindsight is 20/20 after you read today’s post.

 Visual Acuity: What Is It?

 When we talk about 20/20 vision, we’re actually talking about a person’s visual acuity.
 Your visual acuity indicates the clearness and the sharpness of your vision.
 Visual acuity levels are typically based on three factors in the eye:

 - The sharpness of the retina’s focus